 “Almost without exception, subsequent questionning proves these statements false.
 The person who states they read all the front page may not have read the first part of it.”

 This wasn’t because research subjects intended to lie.
 Gallup just realized that we’re all untrustworthy reporters of our own behavior.
 Social desirability bias says that people are inherently aspirational in the way we describe our competencies, behaviors towards others, exercise regimen, and diet — in part because we want others to like us, and in part because we want to tell ourselves we’re the kinds of people others like.

 Usage data, user needs, and segments

-So according to Gallup’s meticulously recorded user research, did users really want what they said they wanted?
-(Substantial news) Or in their less aspirational moments, as they sat in the parlor smoking a cigar and sipping moonshine, did their eyes drift straight to the cartoons?
+So according to Gallup’s meticulously recorded user research, did users really want the news of substance and sophistication they said they wanted?
+Or in their less aspirational moments, as they sat in the parlor smoking a cigar and sipping moonshine, did their eyes drift towards the cartoons?

 Well, you might have guessed it.
 In the late 1920s, 90% of men read the cartoons on the front page, compared to just 12% reading the local government news.
 Women predominantly read stories on style and beauty.
 So the next time someone tells you cable news and Facebook are ruining us, you’ll have some perspective to share on the matter.

 Apart from gender, Gallup observed the needs and preferences of other demographics as well.
 He keenly observed reading patterns of farmers and compared them to those of urban families.
 Isn’t that remarkable?
 90 years ago, Gallup was carrying out segmentation exercises just like we do today.

 User research identifies the broader problem you’re solving